matiskay/icone/README.md

 # A spider for Icone

 This spider loop though all the items using the filters to get the products.
-This spider only get the information from the pagination.
+This spider only get the information from the pagination and then explores the product detail and the information.

-It doesn't get the information from the product detail.
+- name
+- price
+- description
+- images

 Just type